ECON4507 History of Economic Thought

 - Students are able to (1) identify and discuss the major themes of European economic thought prior to Adam Smith, with particular reference to work undertaken within the Mercantilist tradition; (2) distinguish between the surplus and the exchange interpretations of the history of classical economic thought; (3) critically appraise the distinction between Classical and Neo-classical economic thought; (4) compare and contrast major works of the leading scholars of the Lausanne and/or the Cambridge Schools; (5) explain the meaning of the term 'historiography' as it applies to studies in the history of economic thought; and (6) demonstrate the capability to communicate important ideas in the history of economics.

-- Indicative assessments in this unit are as follows: (1) participation; (2) essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) seminar activities; (2) report on a scholarly article; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.